ESCOMP/CCPPStandardNames/StandardNamesRules.rst

 #.
 By default, the term *cloud* refers to all cloud phases and cloud types.
 Otherwise
-   an additional prefix or suffix should be added to the standard name specifying what kind(s) of clouds the variable repesents (e.g. *ice_cloud* if only including glaciated clouds, or *cloud_at_500hPa* if only including clouds that exist at 500 hPa).
+   an additional prefix or suffix should be added to the standard name specifying what kind(s) of clouds the variable represents (e.g. *ice_cloud* if only including glaciated clouds, or *cloud_at_500hPa* if only including clouds that exist at 500 hPa).

 #.
 If possible, qualifiers should be limited in order to allow for a wide